-- Trader Corporate Certification consists of a Master Operator and its Associates and if applicable - other Additional Entities.
+- Trader Corporate Certification consists of a Master Operator and its Associates and if applicable other Additional Entities.
 At a minimum there must be 1 Master Operator and 1 Associate.
 No more than 10 Associates can be covered by 1 certificate. - 2.
-Any of the Associates can have subcontracted/Additional Entities, but these must not take legal ownership of the product, i.e. buy or sell. - 4.
+Any of the Associates can have subcontracted/Additional Entities, but these must not take legal ownership of the product, i.e. buy or sell. - 3.
+The "Main Audit Site principle" must be fulfilled: Documentary Audits will take place at the Master Operator level where the Fairtrade transactions of all entities involved in the set-up will be audited.
+Therefore it must be possible to combine the Documentary Audit of the Master Operator and all the Associates (this is called the "Main Audit Site principle").
+For this purpose, one "Main Audit Site" must be defined (usually the site of the Master Operator).
+At this Main Audit Site, all audit-related documents of the Master Operator and all Associates must be available and access given to the ERP (Enterprise Resource Planning) system.
+Physical Traceability or processing of composite products in Mass Balance will be audited separately for every entity where necessary. - 4.
 There is only 1 contact person for the Master Operator and all associated companies designated to liaise with FLOCERT.
-This person is responsible for all correspondence between FLOCERT and the certificate holder and must manage all administrative communication such as arranging audit dates, following up on Non-Conformities, reporting Fairtrade transactions, updating FLOCERT in case of changes in the Trader Corporate Certification structure, etc.

-A Documentary Audit is a check of Fairtrade transactions of all entities included in the Trader Corporate Certification set-up, including contracts, purchase and sales invoices, Price and Premium payments. pre-financing, Sourcing Plans, recipe and packaging approval, verification of volumes/Mass Balance, use of trademark, etc.
+This person is responsible for all correspondence between FLOCERT and the certificate holder and must manage all administrative communication such as arranging audit dates, following up on Non-Conformities, reporting Fairtrade transactions, updating FLOCERT in case of changes in the Trader Corporate Certification structure, etc. - A Documentary Audit is a check of Fairtrade transactions of all entities included in the Trader Corporate Certification set-up, including contracts, purchase and sales invoices, Price and Premium payments. pre-financing, Sourcing Plans, recipe and packaging approval, verification of volumes/Mass Balance, use of trademark, etc.